-Last Update: January 2013
+Last Update: January 2015

-SE OUs 3A, 11 and 6 Proposed Plan
+SE OUs 3A, 6 and 11

 LEAD was established in 1942 for ammunition storage.
-Since 1947, however, activities at the Letterkenny Army Depot expanded to include (a) the testing, maintenance and overhaul of wheeled and tracked vehicles and missiles; (b) the storage and transportation of industrial chemicals and petroleum; and (c) storage, maintenance, demilitarization, and modification of ammunition.
-The Letterkenny Army Depot SE Area NPL site includes areas associated with the overhauling, rebuilding, and testing of wheeled and tracked vehicles, as well as warehousing operations.
+Since 1947, however, activities at LEAD expanded to include (a) the testing, maintenance and overhaul of wheeled and tracked vehicles and missiles; (b) the storage and transportation of industrial chemicals and petroleum; and (c) storage, maintenance, demilitarization, and modification of ammunition.
+The LEAD SE NPL site includes areas associated with the overhauling, rebuilding, and testing of wheeled and tracked vehicles, as well as warehousing operations.

-LEAD was included in the 1995 Base Closure and Realignment Act (BRAC), with 1,462 acres designated for transfer to the private sector for local redevelopment, while the resulting 17,781 acres remain as part of the active Letterkenny Army Depot.
-To date, 833 acres have been transferred to the private sector, with approximately 400 acres remaining to be transferred.
+LEAD was included in the 1995 Base Closure and Realignment Act (BRAC), with 1,235 acres designated for transfer to the private sector for local redevelopment, while the remaining land will remain Army property.

 Contamination from both NPL sites includes chlorinated organic solvents, blast media, paints, petroleum products, metals, and cleaning agents stored or disposed of in landfills, trenches, burn pits, or spilled from storage.

 The Army also formed a Restoration Advisory Board (RAB) with the regulators, citizens and local government members to give input to final cleanup decisions.
 Funding for cleanups comes from both Army BRAC and Installation Restoration Programs accounts.

 This site is being addressed by the U.S. Department of Defense under the Installation Restoration Program and Base Closure (BRAC 1995).

 - The Letterkenny Army Depot SE Area was proposed to the National Priorities List of the most serious uncontrolled or abandoned hazardous waste sites requiring long term remedial action on October 15, 1984.
 The site was formally added to the list on July 22, 1987.

-Threats and ContaminantsGroundwater beneath the Southeast Industrial Area of the depot, as well as beneath an off-depot area of approximately 4,000 acres, extending at least 1 1/2 miles to the east, is contaminated with chlorinated organic chemicals.
-Soil has been found to be contaminated with chlorinated organic chemicals, including volatile organic compounds (VOCs).
-Individuals may be at risk if they accidentally ingest, inhale vapors, or come in direct contact with contaminated groundwater or soil.
+Groundwater both on- and off-post at LEAD SE is contaminated with chlorinated organic chemicals.
+Soil has been found to be contaminated with chlorinated organic chemicals, including VOCs.
+Individuals may be at risk if they accidentally ingest or inhale vapors, or come in direct contact with contaminated groundwater or soil.

 SE OU 1 - K Area Contaminated Soils